 Spaceweather image with labels:

-This is an animation done by M. Jaeger using 35 Soho images from Jan 2 at 14.42UT to Jan 2 at 21.18UT .
+Below an animation made by M. Jaeger using 35 Soho images from Jan 2 at 14.42UT to Jan 2 at 21.18UT .
 Click on the image below to see it:

 UPDATE - JANUARY 04, 2010